Sandhya46-ux/AI_ChatBot_System/README.md

 cd "C:\Users\SANDHYA KUMARI\AI_Chatbot_System\AI_ChatBot_System\src"

 Compile Java files:
+java -cp ".;..\lib\mysql-connector-j-9.5.0.jar" ChatbotGUI

+USE THE ABOVE COMMANDS ON CMD TO RUN THE GUI AND WRITE THE COMMANDS THAT IS GIVEN IN THE DATABSE TABLE.

-javac --release 17 ChatbotGUI.java BotLogic.java DatabaseHandler.java Message.java
+-----javac --release 17 ChatbotGUI.java BotLogic.java DatabaseHandler.java Message.java

 Run the GUI:

-java ChatbotGUI
+java ChatbotGUI--------

 The gui window will open and then you can type e.g., "hello"